flyfy1/RailsCsrfDefence/README.md

       end
     ```

-where the `real_csrf_token` would generate token based on the current session:
+where the `real_csrf_token` would generate token randomly, and stored in the current session:

 - in rails/actionpack/lib/action_controller/metal/request_forgery_protection.rb:367